kayhide/shutwork/README.md

 ### Note

-Because of the limitation of Chatwork API, messages cannot retrieved more than 100 items.
+Because of the limitation of Chatwork API, messages cannot be retrieved more than 100 items.

 It only collects the most recent 100 messages.